-Amend County Ordinance Code Chapter 88-14 - Oil and Gas Drilling and Production to: - (a) Prohibit new and expanded oil and gas production wells in the following: - i.
-Sensitive ecological areas, such as wetlands and habitat for rare, threatened, endangered, or special-status species. - ii.
-Areas subject to 100-year flood hazards or sealevel rise, as shown in Figures HS-2 and HS-6 through HS-9. - Areas within 3,200 feet of sensitive receptors or urban land use designations unless projectspecific exceptions are granted by the California Department of Conservation, Geologic Energy Management Division. - (b) Restrict oil and gas drilling operations to agricultural zoning districts only. - (c) Require a land use permit for all new and expanded oil and gas wells. - (d) Require a reclamation plan for oil and gas well sites that includes bonding for site clean-up. - (e) Include performance standards related to water quality, air quality, odors, noise, and aesthetics.
+Amend County Ordinance Code Chapter 88-14 - Oil and Gas Drilling and Production to: - Prohibit new and expanded oil and gas production wells in the following: - Sensitive ecological areas, such as wetlands and habitat for rare, threatened, endangered, or special-status species. - Areas subject to 100-year flood hazards or sea level rise, as shown in Figures HS-2 and HS-6 through HS-9. - Areas within 3,200 feet of sensitive receptors or urban land use designations unless projectspecific exceptions are granted by the California Department of Conservation, Geologic Energy Management Division. - Restrict oil and gas drilling operations to agricultural zoning districts only. - Require a land use permit for all new and expanded oil and aas wells. - Require a reclamation plan for oil and aas well sites that includes bonding for site clean-up. - Include performance standards related to surface water and groundwater quality and quantity, air quality, odors, noise, and aesthetics.
 In parallel, study the feasibility of amending the County Ordinance Code to prohibit development of new oil and gas wells and phase out existing oil and gas well operations.
-COS-A14.2 Amend County Ordinance Code Division 88 - Special Land Uses to consolidate Chapters 88-3 and 88-30 governing wind energy conversion systems and solar energy facilities, respectively, into a new renewable energy chapter, with added provisions related to microgrids and battery energy storage systems.
+COS-A14.2 Amend County Ordinance Code Division 88 - Special Land Uses to consolidate Chapters 88-3 and 88-30 governing wind energy conversion systems and solar energy facilities, respectively, into a new renewable energy chapter, with added provisions related to microgrids, community solar projects, and battery energy storage systems.
+Simultaneously review the boundaries of the Solar Energy Generation Combining District to determine whether opportunities exist for increasing solar energy generation without encroaching upon HCP/NCCP priority acquisition areas, aesthetically sensitive areas, or other lands that are inappropriate for solar energy development.
+COS-A14.3